dimanaum/B2B-Banking-Service/README.md

 ## Structure

-This service has a separate directory for all the b2b operations.
-For each operation exactly one file exists e.g. `b2b/delete.py`.
-In each of these files there is exactly one function defined.
+This service has exactly one file for each function, e.g. `b2b/delete.py`.
+In each of these files, there is exactly one function defined.
+This does not include helper functions.

 ## Deploy